revg/ktor-exercises/exercises/exercise1.md

 * Parse input from requests (both query fields via GET and body content using POST).
 * Use the **session** object to store session information.

-requesting user and password, and a `POST /login` route that adds the user name to the session in the case `username == password` while redirecting to `/`, or displaying an error if user and password are not the same.
-Also you should modify `GET /` to display `Hello $user` in the case there is an user in the session or `Hello World` if no session or no user is specified in the session.

 ## Proposed steps for this exercise:

 * Create a route that responds to a GET request to the path `/login`, returning an HTML form using **kotlinx.html**.
 The form should contain two input fields: user, password and a submit button with action POST `/login`.